Basic Algorithm Templates

 set/multiset

-insert() Inserts a number
+insert() Insert a number

-find() Searches for a number
+find() Find a number

 erase()

-(2) Input is an iterator, deletes the iterator
+(2) Input an iterator, delete this iterator

 lower_bound()/upper_bound()